fluffysquirrels/mqtt-async-client-rs/README.md

 ## Changelog

+### 0.1.7

+* Implement `Debug` for `Client` and `ClientOptions`
+* Reduce dependencies for faster and less fiddly builds: `env_logger` and `structopt` are now dev-dependencies, `rustls` is now optional but included by default as part of the `tls` feature.

 ### 0.1.6

-`Client` is `Send`.
+* `Client` is `Send`.

 ### 0.1.5

-Correctly connect only once when automatic_connect is disabled.
+* Correctly connect only once when automatic_connect is disabled.

 ### 0.1.4

-Missing ping responses should cause a disconnect even when keepalive > op timeout.
+* Missing ping responses should cause a disconnect even when keepalive > op timeout.

-Publish with retain flag.
+* Publish with retain flag.

 ### 0.1.3

-Added timeouts to disconnect, and publish when QoS=0.
+* Added timeouts to disconnect, and publish when QoS=0.

 ### 0.1.2

-Enable automatic reconnects by default.
+* Enable automatic reconnects by default.

-This tracks subscriptions and replays them after reconnecting.
+* This tracks subscriptions and replays them after reconnecting.
 No publish retries yet.